Skip to main content

 How the pieces connect.

 The platform is organized as a modular monorepo.
-Products, apps, shared modules, validation systems, and public-facing surfaces evolve inside one engineering system.
+Products, apps, cloud services, shared modules, and validation systems evolve inside one engineering system.
 For the product-facing side, see the company context and the plugin catalog.

 Native Products